0BuRner/mdap-python/README.md

 - MDAP/1.1
 - MDAP/1.2

-I have no idea about the differences between these versions.
+I have no idea about the differences between those versions.

 ### Goal